£/$/€100 off your first WeRoad with code WEROADER100

 The largest island in the Azores archipelago is São Miguel, and on this 8-day group trip, we'll explore it from top to bottom, by land and sea.
 We'll have plenty of time to soak in its natural landscapes, from Lagoa do Fogo to Vista do Rei with the magnificent Lagoa Azul, before finishing our treks at the Caldeira nature reserve, where we'll take a circular route around a crater's rim.
 We'll also add a visit to Europe's only tea plantation (which is also the oldest), a boat trip to make friends with dolphins and whales (here, you can spot up to 28 different species in a year!), and an afternoon at the thermal baths, because a little pampering never hurt anyone.

-An aerial view of green volcanic hills surrounding two crater lakes, one green and one blue, with the ocean on the horizon.
+A panoramic view of two volcanic crater lakes, one green and one blue, nestled among lush hills with the ocean in the distance.

 Day 1